john-nance/HTMLHelp/HTMLHelp/Docs/03_Writing Content/02_Links.md

    [Link Description](javascript:linkTo("Help_Page_Name"))
 ```

 Where "Help Page Name" is the name of the pages as seen in the help menu on the left.
-Use underscores (or %20) instead of spaces (Markdown doesn't like spaces in urls).
+Use underscores instead of spaces (Markdown doesn't like spaces in urls).

-To link to other web pages, simple use normal [Markdown](linkTo("Markdown").
+To link to exterm web pages, simple use normal Markdown links with the full url instead of the javascript function.

+### Benefits of LinkTo

+The LinkTo script finds help pages by their name.
+This means you can safely re-organise your content, and change the sort order, without breaking links.

+If you use LinkTo, then make sure every page has a unique name - pureHelp will always return the first matching page.

-See also [Check Links](javascript:linkTo("Links")) for the utility to check all links in your content.
+See also [Check Links](javascript:linkTo("Links")) for the utility to check all links in your help content.